 The Folk Heritage Committee puts on Shindig on the Green and its sister event, the Mountain Dance and Folk Festival, to support the preservation of traditional music, dance and storytelling heritage of the Southern Appalachian Mountains.

-Shindig began more than 50 years ago as an unorganized “after party” of sorts that would follow the Mountain Dance and Folk Festival Festival – which, in 2018 will mark its 91st year – is the longest running festival of its kind in the nation.
+Shindig began more than 50 years ago as an unorganized “after party” of sorts that would follow the Mountain Dance and Folk Festival Festival – which, is in its ninth decade – is the longest running festival of its kind in the nation.
 The Mountain Dance and Folk Festival differs from Shindig on the Green in that it is a more formal event in a concert setting that occurs during consecutive days in August each year.

 2021 Shindig on the Green Information and Tips